informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 The light node state contains the following:

 - current height (H) - height for the next header we want to verify
-- last header (H-1) - height for the last header we verified
+- last header (H-1) - the last header we verified
 - current validators (H) - validators for the height we want to verify (including all validator pubkeys and voting powers)

 It also includes some configuration, which contains: